severity1/custom-amazon-bedrock-agent-action/README.md

         with:
           agent_id: 'your-agent-id'
           agent_alias_id: 'your-agent-alias-id'
+          # memory_id: 'terraform-expert-memory' # Titan Models are not supported.
           action_prompt: |
             You are a Terraform expert.
 Review the provided Terraform configuration changes and conduct a detailed analysis based on the following Issues Categories and Severity Levels while adhering to the Guidelines outlined below.